 The Sicilian storyteller whose late-blooming detective series sold millions and became a cultural touchstone for modern Italy.

-Andrea Camilleri didn't publish his first novel until he was 53, and he didn't create Inspector Salvo Montalbano until he was nearly 70.
-What followed was a literary phenomenon that captured Italy's heart.
-A former television and theater director, Camilleri brought a cinematic eye and a deep love for his native Sicily to the page.
-His Montalbano novels, set in the fictional town of Vigàta, are more than clever whodunits; they are rich social comedies, steeped in Sicilian dialect, cuisine, and bureaucracy.
-The detective himself—irascible, gourmand, deeply moral yet cynical—became a beloved national figure.
-Camilleri's prolific output in his later decades was staggering, and the books' adaptation into a wildly popular television series cemented his status.
-He wrote with a twinkle in his eye and a critic's pen, using his crime stories to dissect political corruption, the Mafia, and the timeless absurdities of human nature, all while making readers crave a plate of pasta 'ncasciata.
+Andrea Camilleri created Inspector Salvo Montalbano at age 70, launching a literary phenomenon that captured Italy's heart.
+A former television and theater director, he brought a cinematic eye and a deep love for Sicily to the page.
+The Montalbano novels, set in fictional Vigàta, are rich social comedies steeped in Sicilian dialect, cuisine, and bureaucracy.
+The detective—irascible, gourmand, deeply moral yet cynical—became a beloved national figure.
+His prolific output later in life was staggering, and the books' adaptation into a wildly popular television series expanded his audience.
+He used his crime stories to dissect political corruption, the Mafia, and the timeless absurdities of human nature.

 1901–1927